 - Hybrid cloud capabilities – Cloud Volumes is ideal for lift and shift of workloads like file services, analytics, databases, disaster recovery and DevOps models, making it easier to move data back and forth between the cloud and on-premises.

-Basically, the NetApp Cloud Volumes for Google Cloud Platform aims to provide the enterprises an easy way to move data between on-premises environments and the cloud.
+Basically, the NetApp Cloud Volumes for Google Cloud Platform aims to provide enterprises with an easy way to move data between on-premises environments and the cloud.

-Hence these companies and enterprises can migrate file-based applications to the cloud, or store databases in the cloud.
-Moving analytics workloads to the cloud makes the data-driven decisions faster, and the DevOps teams can use Cloud Volumes to automate development and test environments.
+Hence these companies and enterprises can migrate file-based applications to the cloud or store databases in the cloud.
+Moving analytics workloads to the cloud makes data-driven decisions faster, and the DevOps teams can use Cloud Volumes to automate development and test environments.